Chemistry, B.S.

-The Bachelor of Science in Chemistry prepares students for excellence in graduate or medical school, and employment in the chemical, biotechnological, or pharmaceutical industries.
-Students learn a wide array of topics in Chemistry, Mathematics, and Physics.
+The Bachelor of Science in Chemistry prepares students for excellence in graduate or medical school, and employment in the chemical, biotechnological or pharmaceutical industries.
+Students learn a wide array of topics in chemistry, mathematics and physics.
 The program emphasizes the "hands-on" nature of chemistry in laboratory courses, giving students the tools that chemists need to pursue research.
-They also learn how to write scientific reports, analyze data, and place these results in a broader scientific context.
+They also learn how to write scientific reports, analyze data and place these results in a broader scientific context.
 Accomplished majors are encouraged to pursue independent research with a professor, and to present their work internally and at national meetings.

-Undergraduate Contact Information:
+Undergraduate Contact Information

-Dr. Ann Valentine, Chair
+Ann Valentine, Chair

 Beury Hall, Room 130